afps-spec

 1.1 Purpose

-Agent Flow Packaging Standard (AFPS) defines a declarative package format for AI workflows and closely related package types.
+Agent Format Packaging Standard (AFPS) defines a declarative package format for AI workflows and closely related package types.

-The central artifact in AFPS is the flow — a package that captures the user’s intent (via a prompt.md companion file) together with everything the agent needs to fulfill it: skills, tools, provider connections, input and output schemas, and execution settings.
-Where other standards define agent capabilities (what an agent can do), an AFPS flow defines an objective (what the agent should accomplish).
+The central artifact in AFPS is the agent — a package that captures the user’s intent (via a prompt.md companion file) together with everything the agent needs to fulfill it: skills, tools, provider connections, input and output schemas, and execution settings.
+An agent execution is non-interactive and run-to-completion: the agent receives the objective, the input data, and the available resources, processes the task autonomously, and returns a structured result.
+There is no conversational back-and-forth — the agent runs from start to finish without user interaction.
+Where other standards define agent capabilities (what an agent can do), an AFPS agent defines an objective (what the agent should accomplish).

-AFPS also defines three supporting package types — skills (reusable instructions), tools (callable capabilities), and providers (service connectors) — that flows compose as dependencies.
+AFPS also defines three supporting package types — skills (reusable instructions), tools (callable capabilities), and providers (service connectors) — that agents compose as dependencies.

 The goal of AFPS is to let producers publish portable artifacts that describe: